 EXECUTIVE PROGRAM DIRECTOR

-Upon graduation in 1986, Mike was re-commissioned on active duty in the Medical Service Corps and attended his Officer Basic Course (OBC) at Fort Sam Houston Texas.
+Upon graduation in 1986, Mike was re-commissioned on active duty in the Medical Service Corps and attended his Officer Basic Course (OBC) at Fort Sam Houston TX.
 After OBC his first assignment was with the 2nd/70th Armor Battalion, Fort Stewart, Georgia.
-Additionally, Mike had assignments at Fort Gordon, Georgia; Yongsan, South Korea; Fort McClellan, Alabama; Fort Sam Houston, Texas; Fort Hood, Texas; Fort Leonard Wood, Missouri and as the Professor of Military Science at the University of Texas San Antonio.
+Additionally, Mike had assignments at Fort Gordon, Georgia; Yongsan, South Korea; Fort McClellan, Alabama; Fort Sam Houston, Texas; Fort Hood, TX; Fort Leonard Wood, MI and as the Professor of Military Science at the University of TX, San Antonio.
 As a Captain, Mike was selected for Long Term Civilian Schooling where he received his Masters of Health Administration & Policy from The George Washington University in 1996.
 While on active duty, he had three company commands, two battalion commands and has also served as the Deputy Commander for Administration for General Leonard Wood Army Community Hospital.
 Mike retired as a Lieutenant Colonel in July 2006.

 Masters of Health Services Administration & Policy - The George Washington University